 Learning at Level 6 is structured to ensure that students are engaged in subject-specific contexts.
 Students are afforded the opportunity to interact with and research diverse aspects of the hospitality industry by virtue of fieldwork, practical application through the use of training facilities located at Missenden Abbey and the completion of their Consultancy Project.

 Modules enable students to develop key skills which are aligned with both QAA and QCA.
-Programme outcomes are mapped against QAA hospitality degree, leisure, sport and tourism subject benchmarks whilst the modes and scope of assessment have been formulated with reference to the learning outcomes for each module.
+Programme outcomes are mapped against QAA hospitality, leisure, sport and tourism subject benchmarks whilst the modes and scope of assessment have been formulated with reference to the learning outcomes for each module.